ess-dmsc-dram/documents/policy/core_change_strategy.md

 - Removing algorithms is met with resistance from other facilities and would not take immediate effect:
   Following a two-step approach of 1.) deprecation and 2.) removal this would take two releases, that is eight month from the time of writing (beginning of a release), which further limits the benefits.

-### Long-term support of legacy interfaces
+### 2. Long-term support of legacy interfaces

 If the old interfaces were kept alive, rollout of new interfaces and functionality to the full framework would not be a necessity.
 New functionality could be implemented in new modules, which in turn could be used in a small set of core algorithms that we choose to support.
+In this option we do not deprecate old interfaces, we work around them instead.

 There is a series of problems: